dokester/BayesicFitting/docs/manual.md

 the **GibbsEngine** is selected every third iteration only.
 To be used for expensive, biased or unbalanced **Engines**.

+<a name="phantoms"></a>
+### PhantomCollection

+The **PhantomCollection** collects all valid steps that each walker take on their way to randomization.
+For non-dynamic models the **PhantomCollection** is just a **WalkerList** containing a walker at each step.
+For dynamic models, it is a dictionary with the number of parameters as key and a **WalkerList** as value.
+The **WalkerList**s are kept sorted according to their log Likelihood and cropped to the present likelihood constraint.

+The **PhantomCollection** is used as a proxy for a bounding box that encompasses the accessable likelihood area, given the present likelihood constraint.

+Other uses of the **PhantomCollection** are under development.

 ### Other keyword arguments

 Just like the **Fitter**s **NestedSampler** can have a keywords